 Where is the best place to eat in Gading Food City?
 The answer is Ibu Jum’s restaurant.
 The restaurant is famous for its Nasi Uduk, or blended rice.
 The dish begins with steamed rice that has been cooked in coconut milk garnished with cloves, lemongrass, cinnamon and pandan leaf.
 What you add to it’s your decision!
 Ibu Jum’s is renowned for its Nasi Uduk due to the selection of side dishes that come with it, from stir-fried papaya flowers to grilled squid.
 Here, you can also eat up in an outdoor chair in front of a large screen.

 - Satisfy Your Upscale Food Cravings at Kemang

 Kemang is Jakarta’s elite business district that serves as the gathering hub for professionals and visiting internationals who like to eat.
 In Kemang, you can enjoy brunch from the rooftop of FJ on 7, or share a feast of grilled meats at El Asador.
+In Kemang, you can enjoy brunch from the rooftop of FJ on 7, or share a feast of grilled meats at El Asador.
+If you are a less frequent traveler who usually love to enjoy grilled foods at home, you may find our Z Grills ZPG-450A Review handy.
+This is a prominent grill from a well-known grill producer Z Grills.
 Afternoon time in Kemang is somewhat laid back.
 Still, at night and on weekends, the place is full of live music and foodies ready to sample the best of Jakarta’s French, Italian, German and other international cuisines.

 - Treat Yourself with Indonesian Satay and Local Dishes at Jalan Jaksa or Jalan Sabang